swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 {% include image.html url="/images/iosandroid/oem-requirements.png" description="Where are the requirements?<sup>13</sup>" percentage="80" %}

 My suspicion for this lack of transparency is that Google services are banned in China, so devices sold in that market cannot be certified.
 However, some Chinese manufacturers still want to participate in other markets, so the devices they sell in other countries do have GMS enabled and receive critical updates.
-As a result, manufacturers that produce devices that pass the certification process are considered an enterprise partners.
+As a result, manufacturers that produce any devices that pass the certification process are considered an enterprise partner.
+It's also possible some companies produce devices for specialized industries that cannot satisfy the device requirements of the Android Enterprise Partner Program, but are given partner status as manufacturers because of their reputation.

-In general, most Android devices do receive timely critical patches thanks to the Mainline project, however devices sold in certain countries that restrict access to Google services are entirely dependent on the OEM to release updates (and are likely subject to backdoors placed by the OEM required by those governments).
+In general, most Android devices purchased by standard consumers do receive timely security patches for many critical Android framework components thanks to Project Mainline.
+However, devices sold in countries that restrict access to Google services are entirely dependent on the OEM to release updates (but are likely subject to backdoors anyway, required by those governments to be placed by the OEMs).
+Also, according to the [Android Security Update Research Paper](https://www.ndss-symposium.org/wp-content/uploads/2024-175-paper.pdf) previously mentioned, the researchers found that Mainline updates only include the "partial security patch level (SPL)" published in the monthly Android Security Bulletins.
+The complete SPL includes CVEs identified in proprietary components at the hardware level of many Android phones like Qualcomm and MediaTek chips (page 3).
+The researchers found that only Google Pixel releases the complete SPL each month.

 ## Vulnerability Research

+So, for the most part, both platforms have an efficient method of delivering critical security patches to end-users, with some variation between manufacturers.
+However, the question remains - which platform is more likely to be exploited?
+Specifically, by the kind of advanced attacks that require limited interaction from the user or physical access to the device - the kind you can do nothing to prevent?
+To determine this, we can only look at historical data, and make an educated guess.

+One thing is certain - both platforms, iOS and Android, are riddled with security bugs.
+This has nothing to do with the quality of the engineers building the platforms, they are obviously world-class.
+It's simply a result of the size and rate of change of the codebases.
+Both are extremely mature platforms that are constantly being improved, modified, and built on.
+Even if a product has a small vulnerability density (number of vulnerabilities per lines of code), as the codebase grows, so too does the number of bugs.

+#### Research Accessibility

+Apple products are completely closed source.
+No one has access to the iOS source code except for Apple employees.
+Apple does have a bug bounty program, like most major organizations at this point, and pays big bounties for flaws found in their products.
+They also implemented the [Security Research Device Program](https://security.apple.com/research-device/) to provide researchers with a modified device that allows access to operating system internals and allows bypasses to certain restrictions.
+However, this program is very restricted and has limited application windows.

+Jailbreaking iOS devices is very difficult and the latest versions rarely ever have a working jailbreak available to the public anymore.
+Although a jailbreak is in itself a major security flaw, it also makes it easier for researchers to find other issues.
+[Corellium](https://www.corellium.com/) is a virtual mobile device platform that can be used for vulnerability research on the latest iOS, but the emulators are still not the ideal environment.
+Corellium devices are reverse engineered versions of iOS and some software components (like iMessage and phone calls) do not work since they are technically in violation of Apple terms of use.
+Regardless, no one but Apple has source code access.

+Conversely, Android is completely open source, save individual OEM device drivers and Google Mobile Services.
+The source code of the platform can be browsed on [Android Code Search](https://cs.android.com/android), and includes all levels of the OS from the kernel to the Android Runtime.
+This makes vulnerability research very accessible to anyone with the skills and drive to find bugs in Android.
+That being said, Android is a very mature platform so finding major bugs is very difficult and requires talented researchers.
+But anyone who has done product security testing with and without source code understands the significance of having source code and how much faster vulnerabilities can be identified.

+#### Security Bulletins

+Comparing

 ___ compare ios security updates to android___
 ___https://support.apple.com/en-us/121837___